rizveeerprojects/Web-Crawlers-For-Corona-Data-Collection/README.md

 * **[Redwan Ahmed Rizvee](https://www.facebook.com/profile.php?id=100007730446852)**

 ## Acknowledgments
 This is an ongoing research project to collect data related to the novel coronavirus appearing in the newspapers of different countries.
 Feel free to provide your suggestions and comments.
-For any issue please mail [rizveeredwan.csedu@gmail.com](https://www.linkedin.com/in/redwan-ahmed-rizvee-303b68133/).
+For any issue please mail at [rizveeredwan.csedu@gmail.com](https://www.linkedin.com/in/redwan-ahmed-rizvee-303b68133/).